INSIGHTS: Shrinking the volatility gap

 This shows that the companies with the highest LT Scores trade at volatility levels that are as much as 30% lower than those with the lowest LT Scores when looking at average 100-day and 250-day historical volatility levels.
 This is a striking difference.

-Our LT Score is a tool that is designed to provide companies with transparency and access.
+The proprietary LT Score is a tool that is designed to provide companies with transparency and access.
 Existing public companies can evaluate the LT Score of their own shareholder base and compare it with the LT Scores of other public comparables.
 They can also track LT Score trends across an investor’s overall portfolio.

 For companies planning to go public, this allows you to use data to hone in on the best long-term investors for you.